The Majestic Parmesan Cheese: From Origin to Aging

 4. Additives: Grana Padano allows the use of lysozyme, a natural egg protein, as a preservative, which is not permitted in Parmigiano Reggiano.

-These differences ensure that while both cheeses are delicious, Parmigiano Reggiano stands out with its unparalleled depth of flavor and texture.
+These differences explain why Parmigiano Reggiano delivers such unmatched depth of flavor and texture.

 Aging Parmesan Cheese